TiyaZhan/cse15l-lab-reports/lab-report-4-week-5.md

      21         weight standards be adjusted upwards for age [ 8 ] .
 Such
      22         recommendations remain controversial, however, because the
 ```
+- Comments: This Command displays the content of file `technical/biomed/1468-6708-3-1.txt` on a separate screen.
+With `-N` option, the line number is displayed along with the file, so it is easier to search for and refer to lines with line numbers.
 ## Example 3
 *Command*
 ```